-The SHPO concurred with the recommendation that the historic archaeological sites, historic architectural resources, and the historic component of three multicomponent sites are not eligible for listing in the NRHP.
+The SHPO concurred with the recommendation that the historic archaeological sites, historic architectural resources, and the historic component of one multicomponent site are not eligible for listing in the NRHP.
 We concur with these recommendations.

-The OAS concurred with the recommendation that 16 pre-contact archaeological sites and the precontact component of 3 multicomponent sites are not eligible for listing in the NRHP.
+The OAS concurred with the recommendation that 17 pre-contact archaeological sites and the pre-contact component of one multicomponent site are not eligible for listing in the NRHP.
 The OAS did not concur with the eligibility recommendation of not eligible for one site (34CA395) and suggested further investigation would be needed in order to make an eligibility determination.
 The boundaries of one additional pre-contact site (34JN198) extend outside of the APE; however, OAS concurred that the portion of the site within the APE lacks research potential and is not eligible.
 We concur with these recommendations.

 The OAS recommended avoidance or additional testing to determine the eligibility of eight sites (34CA392, 34CA393, 34JN199, 34BR386, 34BR390, 34CA395, 34JN205, and 34KG81).
-Six of these sites (34CA392, 34CA393, 34JN199, 34BR386, 34BR390 and 34KG81) cannot be avoided and Midship Pipeline will conduct additional testing to determine their eligibility for listing in the NRHP.
+Five of these sites (34CA392, 34CA393, 34JN199, 34BR386, and 34BR390) cannot be avoided and Midship Pipeline will conduct additional testing to determine their eligibility for listing in the NRHP.
 Site 34CA395 will be avoided by the project; therefore, no additional testing will be conducted on this site.
-Midship is still evaluating whether the remaining site (34JN205) can be avoided.
-If the site cannot be avoided, Midship Pipeline indicates that it would conduct additional testing to determine its eligibility for listing in the NRHP.
+Midship is still evaluating whether the remaining two sites (34JN205 and 34KG81) can be avoided.
+If they cannot be avoided, Midship Pipeline indicates that it would conduct additional testing to determine their eligibility for listing in the NRHP.
 We concur with these recommendations.